Skip to content

 1987 | United States | 82 min | More...

-It’s Thanksgiving in Jacksonville, Florida.
-Terry’s twin brother—institutionalized since childhood for a brutal hatchet murder—returns to the family’s garden apartment home.
+The story, set primarily in a Jacksonville, Florida apartment complex, sees Mark Soper play Terry, whose twin brother Todd—institutionalized since childhood for a brutal hatchet murder—escapes and returns to the family’s garden apartment home on Thanksgiving night.
 This causes Terry—who actually committed the murder—to embark on a killing rampage.

 I can’t argue Blood Rage is a good movie, but I enjoyed it.
-For Thanksgiving-themed slashers, accept no substitute.
+If you’re a fan of low-budget, independent 1980s slashers, you’re in for a treat.

 Viewing History